Recognizing and working with Church based trauma

 From the Crusades to the Spanish inquisition, over the course of history the Church has been responsible for much indefensible pain.
 Jesus hated violence, when you love your enemies as he instructed how can there be such a thing as a Holy War?
 That’s without even starting into sectarian violence between Christians with differences in theology.

-As Nick Page writes
+As Nick Page writes:

 “I mean, for Christians, which part of ‘Love your enemies’ is so hard to understand?
 Where exactly does Jesus say that burning people is perfectly OK?
 It’s not like ‘Love your enemies’ suddenly popped up in some previously undiscovered record of the words of Jesus.
 It’s always been there.
 And ‘they had different standards back then’ may be OK when it comes to personal hygiene.
 But it doesn’t cut it when we’re talking about one Christian burning another.
 Christian to death just because the second one believed something different about a piece of bread.”